Level/abstract-level/README.md

 // Get value of key 'a': 1
 const value = await db.get('a')

-// Iterate entries with keys that are greater than 'b' for await (const [key, value] of db.iterator({ gt: 'b' })) {
+// Iterate entries with keys that are greater than 'a' for await (const [key, value] of db.iterator({ gt: 'a' })) {
   console.log(value) // 2
 }
 ```

+All asynchronous methods support both promises and callbacks.

 ## Supported Platforms

 We aim to support Active LTS and Current Node.js releases as well as browsers.
-Supported environments may differ per implementation.
-The following browsers are supported and continuously tested:
+Supported runtime environments may differ per implementation.
+As far as `abstract-level` goes, the following browsers are supported and continuously tested.

 [![Sauce Test Status](https://app.saucelabs.com/browser-matrix/abstract-leveldown.svg)](https://app.saucelabs.com/u/abstract-leveldown)